DSusan/LLVM_Obfuscation_Pass/README.md

     $LLVM_DIR/bin/opt -load-pass-plugin=libLLVMSplitPass.so -passes="split-pass" -use-conditional -S <IR input file> -o <IR output file>

 Removing the flag will use unconditional branches instead.

+### Automatic Test
+Before doing the test, verify the paths to llvm installation and tools in run_tests.sh and the llvm binaries location in lit.cfg, then simply do:

+    ./run_tests.sh

+To get the output of the test you can also run:

+    lit -v ./ > ./Output/lit_output.txt 2>&1

+Sample output is inside  transformation_pass_improved/tests/Output directory.